 - handle hazardous materials above threshold quantities;

-- store petroleum products in aboveground storage tanks above threshold quantities; or
+- store petroleum products in aboveground containers above threshold quantities; or

-- handle regulated substances above state or federal threshold quantities.
+- handle regulated toxic or flammable substances above state or federal threshold quantities.

 Registration is made through the California Environmental Reporting System (CERS).

 Facilities that handle a hazardous material or hazardous waste in excess of 55 gallons for liquids, 500 pounds for solids, or 200 cubic feet for gases, must submit an HMBP.

 2. contact information;

 The HMBP must be updated and resubmitted or certified (if applicable) annually.